Maine Code Judicial of Conduct

 (j) The identity of any pension or other retirement or disability plan from which the judge has received at any time during the year, or may become eligible to receive, benefits, not including any plan administered by a state or the federal government.

-(2) Each report filed as required by this Canon shall separately set forth, to the extent known by the judge or ascertainable by reasonable inquiry, the following information respecting the spouse or any dependent child of the judge:
+(2) Each report filed as required by this Canon shall separately set forth, to the extent known by the judge or ascertainable by reasonable inquiry, the following information respecting the spouse, domestic partner, or any dependent child of the judge:

-(a) Under paragraph B(1)(a), the type of economic activity representing each source of income of $1,000 or more received by a spouse or dependent child.
+(a) Under section B(1)(a), the type of economic activity representing each source of income of $1,000 or more received by a spouse, domestic partner, or dependent child.

-(b) Under paragraphs B(1)(b), (c), and (d), honoraria, gifts, bequests, favors, and expense reimbursements or payments received by a spouse or dependent child that are received jointly with the judge or solely as a result of the recipient's relationship to the judge.
+(b) Under section B(1)(b), (c), and (d), honoraria, gifts, bequests, favors, and expense reimbursements or payments received by a spouse, domestic partner, or dependent child that are received jointly with the judge or solely as a result of the recipient's relationship to the judge.

 C. Public Access.